Sagar-6203620715/Crisis/QUICKSTART.md

 If you encounter issues:
 1. Check the browser console for errors
 2. Verify all services are running (Hardhat node, Next.js dev server)
-3. Ensure MetaMask is properly configured
+3. Ensure Coinbase Wallet is properly configured
 4. Check the [README.md](README.md) for detailed troubleshooting